ST-TOMAS-Examples-ExtMem/stm32h7rs_ospi_mce/readme.md

     HAL_MCE_EnableRegion(&hmce1,MCE_REGION1);
   }
   ```
-Now we need to modify the write into memory to use HDMA instead of normal byte write.
-We can do it with redefining weak `EXTMEM_MemCopy` function.
-And we put HDMA there.
+We now need to update the memory write process to utilize High-Performance Direct Memory Access controller (HPDMA) rather than the standard byte write method.
+This can be achieved by overriding the weak `EXTMEM_MemCopy` function with our own implementation that incorporates HPDMA.

-4. Add HDMA configuration to **extmemloader_init.c** file
+4. Add HPDMA configuration to **extmemloader_init.c** file.

 ```c
 /* USER CODE BEGIN 0 */